manrajgrover/organize-cli/README.md

 ## How to use?

 1. Change directory to the folder you want to organize files in.
-2. Run the package using `organize it` command.
+2. Run the package using `organize files` command.
 3. That's it!
 Spend your time doing something useful now.

 ## Example